conqp/mollyguardctl/README.md

 * `systemctl`: The systemctl binary to use.
 Defaults to: `/usr/bin/systemctl`
 * `cryptsetup`: The cryptsetup binary to use.
 Defaults to: `/usr/bin/cryptsetup`
 * `luks`: A list of `["<device>", "<keyfile>", <keysize>]` or `["<device>", "<keyfile>"]` to configure auto-decryption for the respective LUKS volume. `keysize` defaults to 2048.

+## Usage
+Start and enable `mollyguard.service`.
+On systems with */* encrypted also start and enable `clear-luks-autodecrypt-key.service`.
+To reboot the system use `mollyguardctl reboot`.